 Beyond networking or other public facing events, you just never know when you’ll need to hand out a business card.
 It may be in some unlikely places.
 Having them handy is key!

-Case in Point: While snowboarding and shortly before I broke my wrist that very day, on the ski-lift, a fellow rider inquired about what I did.
+While snowboarding and shortly before I broke my wrist that very day, on the ski-lift, a fellow rider inquired about what I did.
 When he heard I offered both web design and SEO services – and that he was considering launching his own business, he asked if I happen to have a business card with me.
-Learning to keep some of my cards in my jacket pocket, I handed him one of my biz cards (no fumbling for a smartphone in the cold necessary) A week later he became a client!!
+Learning to keep some of my cards in my jacket pocket, I handed him one of my biz cards.
+No fumbling for a smartphone in the cold necessary.
+A week later he became a client and he’s still a client to this very day!!

-As for promoting yourself around town, it’s as simple as a stop to your local Coffeehouse, Library or other local haunt.
-Chances are they have a bulletin board teaming with an array of business cards for all kinds of services.
+As for Coffee Shops etc, often they have a bulletin board teaming with an array of business cards for all kinds of services.
 No reason yours should not be there.
 Not to mention it’s a bit of free local advertising which never hurts.
 And if you think it’s a waste of time in doing so, guess again!
 People really do stop to look and I can vouch for getting a client in this very manner.
+A little “old-school” never hurts!

 Want more?
 A great little read: